Weston-super-Mare Tramways: Services

 Two separate services were generally operated, the busiest one being between the Old Pier and Sanatorium via the Grand Pier.
 The other route saw services from the Old Pier to Locking Road, although in summer they often ran only between Oxford Street and Locking Road to leave the sea front clear for Old Pier services.
 The third side of the triangle at the Grand Pier Junction was never used for services, and any movements from the depot towards the Sanatorium usually ran towards the pier then reversed as the arrangement of overhead wires made this easier for the crews.
 Short services were sometimes operated between the Old Pier and Grand Pier, or between the railway excursion station and the Grand Pier to cope with large crowds of visitors arriving by boat or train respectively.
 Extra services also operated from Knightstone to the town centre after theatre performances in the pavilion.

 From the northern limit of the network at the Old Pier, the line ran past the Royal Pier Hotel, Madeira Cove, Knightstone Causeway and along the sea front to the Grand Pier.
 A short distance beyond here the line turned slightly inland to Grand Pier Junction at the end of Oxford Street, from where the sea front line continued along the landward side of the Beach Lawns to the Sanatorium.

 The junction gave access to the Locking Road branch.
-After running the length of Oxford Street to the Town Hall, the line turned left into Walliscote Road then right into Locking Road by the railway excursion station (the site of the present day Odeon cinema and Tesco supermarket).
+After running the length of Oxford Street to the Town Hall, the line turned left into Walliscote Road then right into Locking Road by the railway excursion station (the site of the present day Plaza cinema and Tesco supermarket).
 The line continued eastward to the Ashcombe Road junction which was initially the terminus of passenger services.
 They were later extended a little further past the girls' school to the corner of Langport Road.
 The line continued beyond here a short distance to the tram depot (now the site of a gymnasium) but this was only used by empty trams.